shin-carpediem/Djamazon/README.md

        The newest version of pip might not work well because of dependencies of each software.
 - [ ] Did you input the environment variable to your terminal ?
 - [ ] Did you switched DEBUG False to True ?
 If not, you will see the 400 Error.
-- [ ] If pip3 cannot work as python3 and do as python2, please try
+- [ ] If pip3 cannot work as python3 and do as python2, please try below instead of pip3.\
+       It is offical grammer for python.

 ```
 python3 -m pip hogehoge
 ```

-       instead of pip3.
-It is offical grammer for python.

 #### FYI